B2B e-invoicing: how University Hospital Basel is integrating its providers

 Which criteria do you use to determine the order in which you integrate providers?

 At the moment, we’re integrating providers based on the number of invoices.
 We’re also integrating providers that already have an interface with another hospital or company.
-Alternatively, we explicitly ask providers how feasible it is to switch to e-billing.
-PostFinance’s round tables are an important platform to find providers for whom e-billing is a possibility.
+Alternatively, we explicitly ask providers how feasible it is to switch to B2B e-invoicing.
+PostFinance’s round tables are an important platform to find providers for whom B2B e-invoicing is a possibility.
 This is where we talk to representatives from the same sector about networking opportunities between hospitals and providers.

-How do you support your providers in the implementation of e-billing?
+How do you support your providers in the implementation of B2B e-invoicing?

 We outline our concerns in our cover letter and request that providers contact PostFinance.
 PostFinance has a technical support department that can help providers to implement the interface.
 After testing, we take the lead on handling test cases until go-live.